 At your physical, your PCP may recommend medical tests or screenings that are appropriate for you depending on your age and health history.
 These may include screening tests for cervical cancer, breast cancer, prostate cancer, colon cancer and infectious diseases like hepatis C and HIV.
 Other tests may be recommended if you have certain chronic health conditions.
 You can ask for sexually transmitted infections (STIs) tests, too.

-Ask your PCP if you’re up to date with your routine vaccinations.
+Ask your PCP if you’re up to date with your vaccinations.
 Vaccines are one of the best ways to stay healthy.
-Depending on your health history and age, you may need vaccines for Tdap, hepatitis A and B, the human papillomavirus (HPV), shingles and pneumonia.
+Get the COVID-19 vaccine.
+Depending on your health history and age, you may need routine vaccines for Tdap, hepatitis A and B, the human papillomavirus (HPV), shingles and pneumonia.
 It’s also important to get the flu vaccine every year.

 How can I manage new or chronic health conditions?